+1655.
 The Delegation of Saint Lucia, recalling that the introduction of the results-based management approach had been already agreed by the Executive Board of UNESCO, acknowledged that the Centre had made great progress in the presentation of the budget, and looked forward to examining a new and further improved budget the following year (2005) at the 29th session of the Committee in South Africa.

+1656.
 The Chairperson declared Decision 28 COM 11 adopted with the amendments proposed by the Delegation of Benin.
+He closed item 11 of the agenda.

-12. PROPOSALS CONCERNING THE PREPARATION OF THE DRAFT PROGRAMME AND BUDGET 2006-2007 (DRAFT 33C/5)
+ITEM 12 PROPOSALS CONCERNING THE PREPARATION OF THE DRAFT PROGRAMME AND BUDGET 2006-2007 (DRAFT 33C/5)